ChenZhongPu/data-structure-swufe/book/src/stack_queue/queue_java.md

 ## An experimental evaluation
 According to the theoretical analysis, the time complexity of `dequeue()` of circular queues is \\(O(1)\\).
 To what follows, I design a small benchmark to evaluate its performance ([Benchmark.java](https://github.com/ChenZhongPu/data-structure-swufe/tree/master/code/java/stack-queue/src/main/java/org/swufe/datastructure/Benchmark.java)).

 We initialize the size in the range of [10000000, 20000000, 30000000, 40000000, 50000000], and we find that no matter how the size changes, the measured is always 0!
-It is super fast with a constant time complexity.
+It is very fast with a constant time complexity.

 ## A few notes on `Queue` interface